• Skip to primary navigation

 Ingredients

-• 1 lb Frozen Mango Cubes
+• 1 pound Frozen Mango Cubes

-• ½ cup Chia Seeds
+• 1/2 cup Chia Seeds

 Instructions

-• Note: For presentation, if you’d like, reserve a few cubes of mango and 2 tablespoon of coconut milk to top the finished pudding.
+• Note: For presentation, if you’d like, reserve a few cubes of mango and 2 Tbsp of coconut milk to top the finished pudding.
 If you don’t want to add those finished elements, just add all of the mango cubes and coconut milk to the blender in step #2.

 • Combine mango cubes, coconut milk, and pineapple juice in a blender and blend until smooth.